James-PriestleyDev/To-Do-List/README.md

 README.md

 - The structure and layout of the README.md was taken from the SAMPLE README.md provided by Code Institute in the PP1 module of the course.

-### Final side note

-I would like to bring some attention to the names on 3 of my deployments.
-These are #13, #14 and #15 to keep a long story short I was struggling and was about to re-make my project all over again thus the name of #13 but before I could start a new project I solved my issue I had been battling with for days thus the name of #14.
-I did make efforts to change the message of these commits and was successful in changing the message of the actual commit but.. unfortunately and embarrassingly so I was unable to figure out a way of changing the message on the deployment page.
-Please do not let my hours of madness scupper my chances of passing pp2.